MicroEJ/docs/SDK6UserGuide/tutorials/offlineRepository.rst

 MicroEJ provides them as online repositories which can be used directly, thanks to the configuration described in the :ref:`sdk_6_configure_repositories` section.
 However, it is not always possible to rely on these online repositories.
-Gradle allows to use repositories packaged as a set of local folders and files, called Offline Repositories.
+Gradle allows to use repositories packaged as a set of local folders and files, called Offline Module Repositories.

-This tutorial explains how to create and use Offline Repositories for your MicroEJ project.
+This tutorial explains how to create and use Offline Module Repositories for your MicroEJ project.

 Offline Repository for the Gradle Plugins
 -----------------------------------------